 Arlene Lemieux has been the Director of Education at Temple Emanuel for over 20 years.
-She graduated from Northeastern University and Worcester State College.
-She has worked in Special Education at religious institutions for the last 33 years.
+She graduated from Northeastern University and Worcester State College and has worked in Special Education at religious institutions for the last 34 years.
 Arlene was honored as a Keter Torah recipient in 2007 for her contributions and dedication to education in the Jewish community.
-She has also served as the Spiritual Leader to New Horizons of Marlborough for almost 25 years.
-Arlene resides in Marlborough with her husband and is a member of Temple Emanuel.
+She has also served as the Spiritual Leader to New Horizons of Marlborough for 25 years.

-The Temple Emanuel Religious School educates students beginning in kindergarten through grade 8.
+Temple Emanuel Religious School educates students beginning in Kindergarten through grade 7.
 Our goal is to educate and guide students so they will have the ability to feel comfortable in a synagogue service and feel connected to the larger worldwide Jewish community.

-Each grade is a step along the path of discovery, drawing relevance from the prayers and Torah stories that enable the students to personalize their Jewish journey.
-Our tefilah program provides a comfortable setting where students can gain confidence and skill in leading religious services.
+Each grade is a step among the path of discovery, drawing release from the prayers and Torah stories that enable the students to personalize their Jewish journey.
+Our Tefilah program provides a comfortable setting where students can gain confidence and skill in leading religious services.
 Becoming a Bar/Bat Mitzvah is the next level of learning where our students develop the knowledge to implement the responsibilities of a young adult Jew.

 Our educational program is geared to meet the needs of each individual and address students' specific learning styles.
-We are an inclusive community that provides multi-sensory learning opportunities for all.
-Special needs educators on staff.
+We are an inclusive community that provides multi-sensory learning opportunities for all, including special needs educators on staff.